Learn about the different types of royalties you can earn.

 Mechanical royalties are generated whenever a copy of a song it made.
 Some examples of this are when a label produces CDs, someone digitally purchases your song, or when your song is streamed.
 These royalties must be paid by a third-party (usually a record label) for the use of the song.

-Please note that the mechanical license rate varies depending on the territory/country your song is distributed in.
+Please note that mechanical license rates vary depending on the territory/country your song is distributed in.

 In addition, streaming rates are not statutory, so each streaming service pays out a bit differently and each one has their own calculation to determine the rate along in addition to their own multiple factors that would effect each song's rate.